aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-0/_index.md

 {{< /highlight >}}

 ### **Added Border.ThemeColor Property**
-Aspose.Cells APIs allow to extract theme related formatting data from the spreadsheets.
-With the release of Aspose.Cells for .NET 8.4.0, the API has exposed the Border.ThemeColor property that can be used to retrieve the theme color attributes of Cell borders.
+Aspose.Cells APIs allow extracting theme‑related formatting data from spreadsheets.
+With the release of Aspose.Cells for .NET 8.4.0, the API has exposed the `Border.ThemeColor` property that can be used to retrieve the theme‑color attributes of cell borders.

 ### **Added DrawObject.ImageBytes Property**
-Aspose.Cells for .NET 8.4.0 has exposed the DrawObject.ImageBytes property to get the image data from Chart or Shape.
+Aspose.Cells for .NET 8.4.0 has exposed the `DrawObject.ImageBytes` property to get the image data from a chart or shape.

 ### **Added HtmlSaveOptions.ExportBogusRowData Property**
-Aspose.Cells for .NET 8.4.0 has provided the {HtmlSaveOptions.ExportBogusRowData}} property.
-The Boolean type property determines if API will inject bogus bottom row data while exporting spreadsheet to HTML format.
+Aspose.Cells for .NET 8.4.0 has provided the `HtmlSaveOptions.ExportBogusRowData` property.
+The Boolean‑type property determines whether the API will inject bogus bottom‑row data while exporting a spreadsheet to HTML format.

 {{% alert color="primary" %}}

-The default value is true.
+The default value is **true**.

 {{% /alert %}}

-The following sample code illustrates the use of aforesaid property.
+The following sample code illustrates the use of the aforesaid property.

 **C#**